Langchain Authorizer Integration

 print("→ Response:\nYou’re not authorized to ask about these topics.")

-1. Define Access Control in PlainID
+1. RAG Control in PlainID

 The PlainIDRetriever enforces fine-grained access control during vector store searches by injecting dynamic filters based on user context and PlainID Policies.
 This prevents unauthorized access to documents, even when results are semantically relevant.